apache/nifi-minifi-cpp/PYTHON.md

 ## Description

-Apache NiFi MiNiFi C++ can communicates using python bindings.
-These bindings connect to the C API that exists.
-In doing so they can utilize the building blocks within the CAPI.
+Apache NiFi MiNiFi C++ can communicate using python bindings.
+These bindings connect to the existing C API.
+In doing so, they can utilize the building blocks within the CAPI.

 The design is predicated upon a MiNiFi instance.
 There is a getFile example that shows the usage of this API.
 A processor can be created and then a flowfile will be output if one